 - Easily startled

 - Inability to concentrate

 Symptoms can get to the point where people feel they need to self-medicate and become addicted to substances.
 PTSD on its own can also interfere with work and relationships.
 If you or a loved one have PTSD, think about getting some help learning how to deal with the new way you are thinking and processing information.

 PTSD treatment involves a few pieces.
 Your counselor will take a look at your mental health and trauma history to see if there are any other underlying issues.
 After that, they will start a plan of action with you.
 Many services integrate evidence-based behavioral therapies, including CBT (Cognitive Behavioral Therapy) or DBT (Dialectical Behavioral Therapy).

 Other types of therapy that work well for PTSD are:

 - Yoga Therapy

 These types of therapy take a person out of their thinking mind and allow them to be creative in expressing their emotions and how they feel.
 Sometimes people with PTSD need to process the events in a different way then they are used to.
 Mindfulness training and alternative types of therapy can help them to do that.

-PTSD programs vary greatly.
-You can find programs for different groups of people like females, children, veterans, and many more.
-Call the Rose Hill Center today to find out about our comprehensive programs and how we can help your PTSD symptoms.
+PTSD services vary greatly.
+You can find services for different groups of people like females, children, veterans, and many more.
+Call the Rose Hill Center today to find out about our comprehensive services and how we can help your PTSD symptoms.
 Speak to us today by calling 866.367.0220.